One of the quickest ways to get me to unsubscribe, fire you as a service provider or indeed walk into your competitor’s lair, is to irritate me.

 They irritate because they are too technical or they use words that necessitate me being permanently attached to the dictionary or they are so devoid of any type of truth or figment of reality that I am blinded by a red mist of anger and indignation at the fact that someone would even think that I would be caught up in their absolute nonsense!

-Like many, I do not like to seeped and surrounded by negativity and if I am reading something that constantly brings this emotion to the forefront, I will stop and move onto the next article.
+Like many, I do not like to be steeped in and surrounded by negativity and if I am reading something that constantly brings this emotion to the forefront, I will stop and move onto the next article.

 So, if you want your readers to keep coming back, time and time again, you have to make sure that you do not irritate and annoy them.
 Make sure that every article equates to a memorable experience.